DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_keydown_event.md

 @params:
 - `event: KeyboardEvent` - a native KeyboardEvent object
-- `id: string` - the id of the checkbox of the CheckboxGroup control
+- `id: string` - the id of a checkbox of the CheckboxGroup control

 @example:
 form.getItem("CheckboxGroup").events.on("keydown", function(event, id) {
     console.log(event, id);
 });

+@descr:

 @changelog: added in v7.2